George Mason University, Department of Statistics: Multiple Open Rank Tenure-Track/Tenured Faculty Positions

-The George Mason University Department of Statistics, within the Volgenau School of Engineering, invites applications for multiple tenure-track or tenured faculty positions beginning Fall 2020.
-Senior candidates with established records of outstanding research, demonstrated funding, and excellent teaching will be eligible for tenured associate professor or full professor positions.
-George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates who will enrich Mason's academic and culturally inclusive environment to apply.
+The George Mason University Department of Statistics, within the Volgenau School of Engineering, invites applications at all ranks for multiple tenure-track or tenured faculty positions beginning fall 2021.
+Exceptionally strong senior candidates may also be considered, and must have an established record of outstanding research, demonstrated funding, and excellent teaching.
+Such candidates may be eligible for tenured associate professor or professor positions.
+George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Mason's academic and culturally inclusive environment.

 Successful candidates will be expected to conduct independent and collaborative research; teach and advise undergraduate and graduate students; participate in all aspects of the department's mission; and serve the statistics/data science profession.
-Collaborations within and beyond GMU as part of initiatives and cooperative ventures are encouraged.
+Collaborations within and beyond Mason, or as part of initiatives and cooperative ventures are encouraged.

-Applicants must have received a PhD in Statistics or a closely related field by the start date of the position and have demonstrated potential for excellence and productivity in research, and a commitment to high-quality teaching.
+Applicants must have received a PhD in Statistics or a related field by the start date of the position, and should have demonstrated potential for excellence and productivity in research, and a commitment to high-quality teaching.

-Applicants in all areas of statistics will be given serious consideration.
-We are particularly interested in candidates in the areas of data science/analytics, high-dimensional problems and methodologies involving machine learning and deep learning methods, network data, health analytics, financial analytics and survey methodology.
-Candidates with good communication skills and a strong interest in interdepartmental collaborations on campus will be preferred.
+Applicants in all areas of Statistics will be given serious consideration.
+We are particularly interested in candidates in the areas of data science/analytics, high-dimensional problems and methodologies involving AI, machine learning and deep learning methods, network data, health analytics, financial analytics and survey methodology.
+Candidates with strong interest in collaborations with other departments on campus, and good communication skills will be preferred.

-The Department of Statistics currently houses 18 full-time faculty.
+The Department of Statistics currently houses 20 full-time faculty.
 It offers a BS in Statistics, three MS degrees: Statistical Science, Biostatistics, and Data Analytics Engineering Concentration Statistics; and a PhD degree in Statistical Science, with excellent funding opportunities.
-Founded in 1992, the Department of Statistics faculty members are world-renowned leaders in statistics, biostatistics, and data analytics.
-The department is housed within the Volgenau School of Engineering, on the Fairfax campus of George Mason University.
-Located within the high-tech corridor of Northern Virginia, the department is only 30 minutes from both downtown Washington, D.C. and Dulles International Airport.
+The Department of Statistics faculty members are world-renowned leaders in statistics, biostatistics, and data analytics, although it is a young department founded in 1992.
+It is located within the Volgenau School of Engineering, on the Fairfax, Va., campus in the high-tech corridor of Northern Virginia, 30 minutes from both downtown Washington, D.C., and Dulles International Airport.

 Mason Engineering: The Future of Engineering is Here

-George Mason University is the largest public research university in Virginia, classified at the R1 highest research activity level, with an enrollment of over 38,000 students studying in over 200-degree programs.
+George Mason University is the largest public research university in Virginia, with an enrollment of over 38,000 students studying in over 200 degree programs.
 Mason is an innovative, entrepreneurial institution with national distinction in a range of academic fields.
+It was classified as an R1 research institution in 2016 by the Carnegie Classifications of Institutes of Higher Education.
 Mason is located in the city of Fairfax in Northern Virginia at the doorstep of the Washington, D.C., metropolitan area, with unmatched geographical access to a number of federal agencies and national laboratories.
 Northern Virginia is also home to one of the largest concentrations of high-tech firms in the nation, providing excellent opportunities for interaction with industry.
-Fairfax is consistently rated as being among the best places to live in the country, and has an outstanding local public school system.
+Fairfax is consistently rated as being among the best places to live in the country and has an outstanding local public school system.

 Salary: Commensurate with education and experience.